Lawyer Sues Tinubu over Alleged Certificate Forgery, Age Falsification

 He claimed that copies of Chicago State University Certificate, academic records, undergraduate admission application form, University of Cambridge General Certificate of Education, and copy of Southwest College Transcript (now City College of Chicago) were later sent to him which he attached to the court documents as exhibits.

-The complainant further alleged that while the year of birth of the Bola Tinubu that attended Chicago State University was 1954 that on the Form EC-9 submitted to INEC by the presidential candidate carries 1952.
+The complainant further alleged that while the year of birth of the Tinubu that attended Chicago State University was 1954, that on the Form EC-9 submitted to INEC by the presidential candidate carries 1952.

-He said it’s in the best interest of Nigeria, justice and equity to issue criminal summons to ensure Tinubu’s attendance in court to answer to the complaints.
+He said it was in the best interest of Nigeria, justice and equity to issue criminal summons to ensure Tinubu’s attendance in court to answer to the complaints.

 The case, which is before Chief Magistrate Emmanuel Iyanna, is yet to be scheduled for hearing.